MarcioFCMartins/RiaFormosa_saltmarsh_classification/README.md

 I ended up opting for using 4 clusters (Figure 1), as it seemed to make the most sense based on what we had observed in the field.
-One community comprised only of *Spartina maritima*, a pioneer species, which tended to form the first friege near the water (cluster 1).
+One community comprised only of *Spartina maritima*, a pioneer species, which tended to form the first fringe near the water (cluster 1).
 Oftentimes, *S. maritima* is found with *Sarcocornia perennis*, forming the cluster 2.

 Cluster 3 is formed by both *Sarcocornia* species, *Halimione portulacoides* and, to a lesser extent, *Arthrocnemum macrostachyum*.

 Cluster 4 is composed of the more bush-like species and was generally found in the supratidal area, when saltamarsh started to transition into dunes.